i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 .. raw:: html

   {% highlight lang='text' %}
-See message key ratchet below.
+See AEAD section below.

-  Key: KDF TBD
-  IV: KDF TBD
-  Nonce: The message number N in the current chain, as retrieved from the associated Session Tag.
+  // AEAD parameters for Existing Session payload k = The 32-byte session key associated with this session tag n = The message number N in the current chain, as retrieved from the associated Session Tag. ad = The session tag, 8 bytes ciphertext = ENCRYPT(k, n, payload, ad)
 {% endhighlight %}